 Another way BEDS Plus prevents homelessness is through our Homelessness Diversion program.
-Diversion funding is used to keep families from having to enter the emergency overnight shelter system.
-They are literally homeless — usually for the first time — and through quick, short-term intervention that secures a motel room, they are stabilized and re-housed through other funding streams.
+This program helps to keep families from having to enter the emergency overnight shelter system.
+When facing homelessness - often for the first time - our first goal is to recognize a client's strengths and help them to identify natural supports that can prevent them from needing shelter.

 Families eligible for Homelessness Diversion services receive: